What are you searching?

 U of A students and staff will be prompted to authenticate with CCID & password after beginning their search.
 This allows access to ebooks, ejournals, and other online materials that the library subscribes to.

-Guests can look up library holdings using the Guest Catalogue link above the seach bar.
+Guests and Members of the Public can look up library holdings using the Public Catalogue link above the search box.

 Find Databases.
 Use a discipline-related database to help focus your search.